kharji1986-hub/my_first_python_project/README.md

-# my_first_python_project
+# My_First_Python_Project

-this is my first python project.
+This is my first Python project.

-the program asks the user for:
+The program asks the user for:

 - Name